-Hansen consists of three logical sub-clusters, each with a different amount of memory.
-Hansen-A nodes have 96 GB RAM; Hansen-B, 192 GB RAM; Hansen-C, 512 GB RAM.
-All nodes have 10 Gigabit Ethernet interconnects.
+Hansen consisted of three logical sub-clusters, each with a different amount of memory.
+Hansen-A nodes had 96 GB RAM; Hansen-B, 192 GB RAM; Hansen-C, 512 GB RAM.
+All nodes had 10 Gigabit Ethernet interconnects.

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Interconnect||TeraFLOPS|

 |Hansen-A||103||Four 2.3 GHz 12-Core AMD Opteron 6176||48||96 GB||10 GigE||48.8|

 |Hansen-B||93||Four 2.3 GHz 12-Core AMD Opteron 6176||48||192 GB||10 GigE||40.2|